Jie0618/PhysicsRegression/README.md

 If you want to use trained model on your own, just reload checkpoint by modifying parameter `reload_checkpoint` to the path of your training checkpoint.

 The Divide-and-Conquer strategy require training of oracle model, which is a little time-consuming.
-If you want to skip this, you can also downloaded our small oracle model from [link](https://drive.google.com/drive/folders/1VfH7Rp25U_pE504uhEd7dhSyvsBSXHdo), which should be placed at `Oracle_model` directory.
+If you want to skip this, you can also downloaded our small oracle model from [Google Drive](https://drive.google.com/drive/folders/1VfH7Rp25U_pE504uhEd7dhSyvsBSXHdo), which should be placed at `Oracle_model` directory.

 Similarly, the most useful hyper-parameters for evaluation are presented in `./bash/eval_synthetic.sh`, which is listed below,